Sarah-Connie/hope-hunters-back-end/README.md

 - If setting up a MongoDB local development database for the purpose of marking this assessment the database must be named: hope-hunters-dev
 - If setting up MongoDB local testing database for the purpose of marking this assessment the database must be named: hope-hunters-testdb

-- Node is configured to run on port 3000 (default).
-If you are unable to use this port, please change the POST variable on line 8 of the server.js file at the root of this directory.
+- Node is configured to run on port 5001.
+If you are unable to use this port, please change the POST variable on line 10 of the server.js file at the root of this directory.

 ### Endpoints: